linuxergr/camera-control-webcam-switch-indicator/README.md

 # Camera & Microphone Control Switches for Linux on Tray

-A small utility to switch your webcam on/off, microphone mute/unmute for Linux Desktops (Gtk)
+A small utility to switch your webcam on/off, microphone mute/unmute for Linux Desktops (Gtk2, Gtk3 in the future)

 This project replaces the ([camera monitor](https://launchpad.net/cameramonitor)), for having the full webcam status on tray and provides for both camera and microphone switch functions aditionally.